 It can be very overwhelming and confusing trying to navigate all of the pieces of a holistic treatment plan on your own.
-Having expert guidance helps remove this confusion and overwhelm and makes sure you are on the best treatment path.
+Having expert guidance and a system to measure your progress helps remove confusion about what is working vs not and makes sure you are on the best treatment path for you.

 Medical Cannabis for Chronic Pain

-Cannabinoids have neuroprotective properties and prescription preparations containing even a ‘microdose’ of THC can work as an effective chronic pain reliever, even when other drugs have not worked or been tolerated .
+Most patients see a significant improvement within the first month of treatment across multiple symptom clusters including pain, mood, fatigue, stress, sleep and global functioning.
+One reason medical cannabis may be effective in treating chronic pain is that it works on endocannabinoid system (ECS) dysregulation, as well as our other neurotransmitter systems and inflammation pathways.
+Cannabinoids have neuroprotective properties and prescription preparations containing even a ‘microdose’ of THC can work as an effective chronic pain reliever, even when other drugs have not worked or been tolerated.

 Hemp CBD oil wellness supplement products available over the counter at health shops are not the same as medical cannabis.
 Hemp CBD oil non-medical products do not contain any measurable THC and are not made as medicines.

-For most people with chronic pain conditions, CBD hemp supplements own their own are not effective because they lack this THC which works on the pain signalling pathways in the brain and body via CB1 receptors.
+For most people with chronic pain, CBD hemp supplements are not effective because they lack this THC which works on the pain signalling pathways.

 Currently, there are clinical trials and studies ongoing investigating the potential of psilocybin and other compounds for the treatment of chronic pain and many anecdotal case studies and early trial evidence exists of benefit so this remains a promising area for more research and future clinical treatment options.